Consensys/tessera/README.md

 network synchronization.

-- When a node starts up, it will reach out to every other node to share/receieve the public keys hosted.
-The heartbeat is restablished every two minutes.
-Each node will maintain the same public key registry after synchronization and can start sending messages ot any known public key.
+- When a node starts up, it will reach out to every other node to share/receive the public keys hosted.
+The heartbeat is send every two seconds for resynchronization.
+Each node will maintain the same public key registry after synchronization and can start sending messages to any known public key.

-- When Quorum node starts up it connects to its local Tessera node using the /upcheck API and is ready to process private transactions.
+- When Quorum node starts up it connects to its local Tessera node using the /upcheck API and is now ready to process private transactions.

 - When Quorum sends transaction to its local node using /sendraw API,

     1. The local node first validates the sender's public key.

-    2. The local node checks the private key to the given publci key and once validated begins to encrypts the payload by
+    2. The local node checks for private key and once validated begins to encrypts the payload by

        - Generating a symmetric key and random nonce
        - Generate a recipient nonce
        - Encrypt the payload using the symmetric key and random nonce
        - Hash this encrypted payload using SHA3 algorithm
-       - For each recipient, encrypt the symmetric key and recipient nonce with recipient public key
+       - For each recipient, encrypt the symmetric key with recipient nonce and recipient public key

-    3. The local node stores the payload locally and transmits the encrypted payload, the hash and the encrypted symmetric key/recipeint nonce pair to each recipient using public API '/push'
+    3. The local node stores the payload locally and transmits the encrypted payload and the encrypted symmetric key to each recipient using public API '/push'.
+Each recipient will regenerate the hash using same algorithm for local storage.

     4. Once all nodes have confirmed receipt and storage of the payload, the local node returns the '/sendraw' API call successfully with the